Skip to Content

 This penguin isn’t named after the pasta as my son once thought.

-A person who adopted this fashion was labeled a “maccaroni” or “macaroni”, as in the song “Yankee Doodle”
+A person who adopted this fashion was labelled a “maccaroni” or “macaroni”, as in the song “Yankee Doodle.”

 Marconi penguins illustraitons